 - Overview of balance sheets, schedule of expenses, revenue margins, and projected profits

-- Ownership (documents regarding directors, officers, and shareholders, their agreements and rights in the company)
+- Ownership (documents regarding directors, officers, and shareholders, their agreements, and rights in the company)

 - Reincorporation and restructuring documents